KastnerRG/Read_the_docs/docs/project1.rst

   - Submit synthesis reports (.rpt **and** .xml)

   - "Interesting" is imprecise, but it is often difficult to say definitively that one design is the best.
-Typically there are different designs that Pareto optimal.
-Any design that you discuss in answers to your questions should be submitted.
-Often one performs a lot of design space exploration by changing values, and this can lead to a lot of architectures, many of which are "bad" or "uninteresting".
+Typically, there are different designs that Pareto optimal.
+Submit any design that you discuss in the answers to your questions.
+Often, one performs a lot of design space exploration by changing values, leading to many architectures, many of which are "bad" or "uninteresting".
 We don't need details on those.
-A good target is more than 5 and less than 20 "interesting" designs.
-Your report should only include the answer to the questions.
+A good target is more than five and less than twenty "interesting" designs.
+Your report should only include the answers to the questions.
 Please clearly indicate where each question is answered in your report.

 For each question, explicitly mention which design(s) you used in your answers.
 You are asked to discuss different performance and resource metrics.
-Make sure that the method used to calculate the performance and resource metrics is clear.
+Ensure the method used to calculate the performance and resource metrics is described.
 Throughput calculation methods are described below.
 It is typically best to report performance metrics in terms of seconds (or frequency = 1/seconds) rather than some other interval, e.g., clock cycles.
-For this reason, we **require** you to state the corresponding throughput for every design, instead of estimated clock period and latency.
+For this reason, we **require** you to state the corresponding throughput for every design instead of the estimated clock period and latency.

 You are strongly encouraged to use figures and tables to explain an answer.
 Figure 1 and Figure 2 provide a typical way to compare different architectures.
-These are not the best figures, and can certainly be made better, but serve as a reference that can relatively easily be generated.
-You can also consider different figures, e.g., to provide an overview of a particular architecture or help explain how you determined the "best design" (i.e., your process of design space exploration).
+These are not the best figures and can certainly be made better, but they serve as a reference that can relatively easily be generated.
+You can also consider different figures, e.g., to provide an overview of a particular architecture or help explain how you determined the "best design" (i.e., your design space exploration process).

 Throughput Calculation
 ~~~~~~~~~~~~~~~~~~~~~~

 The throughput is reported in Hz using the formula from Equation 2.
 Note that you should use the "Estimated Clock Period (ns)" from HLS report instead of the specified clock period.
-The former is more accurate (though not totally accurate - to do that you must perform complete synthesis to bitstream) than the latter, which is the user-specified target rate clock period.
-Often the tools can do better than the estimated clock period.
+The former is more accurate (though not totally accurate - to do that, you must perform complete synthesis to bitstream) than the latter, which is the user-specified target rate clock period.
+Often, the tools can do better than the estimated clock period.

 The throughput in Hertz can be calculated as: